Click play to listen to this article.

 As you’d expect, both of these things lead to a whole new array of relationship issues.

-The Soulmate Syndrome, contrarily to the Phantom Ex one, can be personified by everyone, regardless of their attachment style.
+Contrary to the phantom ex one, The Soulmate Syndrome can be personified by everyone, regardless of attachment style.
 Avoidants, anxious, disorganized, secure — any one of these attachments can develop it.

 The Soulmate Syndrome propels people to believe their perfect partner is just around the corner.
 It also makes them develop unattainable standards for those they date or get into a relationship with, making them perpetually disappointed with them.